 Noritaka Minami, M.F.A.

-Title/s: Assistant Professor of Fine Arts in Photography
+Title/s: Associate Professor of Fine Arts in Photography; Interim Faculty Coordinator of Photography

 Office #: Mundelein 915A